AGrynda/live-board/README.md

 To create new livaboard item use new LiveBoard().

 ## Approach
+It is the simplest solution as per requirement :smile:\
 To store matches Map data structure was used.
+This was done for a quick access to the match data.
+I am throwing exception if match was not found but we will need to handle it normally so the app continue to work.
+When developing UI I would create an observable and subscribe on any board change to reflect it on UI. (like rxjs lib).
+We can discuss it later.

 ## Available methods
 **startMatch(teamHome: string, teamAway: string): Match** - starts a new match with 0 - 0 result.
 Returns started match.\